 cloud.google.com/placement-policy-name

 : optionally, the name of an existing Compute Engine compact placement policy.
-You can only specify a custom compact placement policy in GKE version 1.31.1-gke.2010000 and later.For instructions, in the Compute Engine documentation, see Create a compact placement policy.
+You can only specify a custom compact placement policy in GKE version 1.31.1-gke.2010000 and later.For instructions, see the Create a compact placement policy section on this page.

 The following example Pod specification enables compact placement with a custom compact placement policy: